currentxchange/purple-explainer/Purple.md

 - 3/12 (8,957,952) to Future direct-listing sell orders as described here. @dplug4purple
 - Fixed Daily Mint (or transfer from pre-minted fund) of 288 $PURPLE to rewards pools for top charts
 - Unallocated $PURPLE will be minted as needed for rewards / promotion of future cXc.world mapps, or any purpose other than listing on exchanges

+To learn more about the economics of cXc.world apps, see the [Purple Paper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview) and [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview), and to see the first cXc.world mapp, cXc Music, visit [cXc.world](https://music.cxc.world)